 - FVPL: Financial assets that are acquired principally for the purpose of generating a profit from short-term fluctuations in price, includes those do not meet the criteria for amortised cost or FVOCI, are measured at FVPL.
 A gain or loss on investments that is subsequently measured at FVPL is recognised in profit or loss and presented net within fair value gains (losses) in the period in which it arises. - FVOCI: Financial assets intended to be held for an indefinite period of time, which may be sold in response to liquidity needs or changes in interest rates.
-Movements in the carrying amount are taken through other comprehensive income (OCI), expect for the recognition of impairment gains or losses, interest income using the effective interest method, and foreign exchange gains and losses which are recognised in profit or loss.
+Movements in the carrying amount are taken through other comprehensive income (OCI), except for the recognition of impairment gains or losses, interest income using the effective interest method, and foreign exchange gains and losses which are recognised in profit or loss.
 When the financial assets are derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in gains (losses) on investment.
 Interest income is included in net investment income.
 Impairment expenses are presented separately in the statement of comprehensive income. - AMC: Financial assets with fixed maturity that the management has the intention and ability to hold to maturity.
 Interest income from these financial assets is included in net investment income using the effective interest rate method.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in gains (losses) on investment together with foreign exchange gains and losses.
-Impairment losses are presented as a separate line item in the statement of comprehensive income. - FVO: Financial assets irrevocably designated at fair value though profit or loss in order to eliminate or significantly reduce a measurement or recognition inconsistency that would arise from measuring assets or liabilities or recognising the gains or losses on them on different bases.
-A gain or loss on these investments is recognised in profit or loss and presented net within fair value gains (losses) in the period in which it arises.
+Impairment losses are presented as a separate line item in the statement of comprehensive income.